furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 If you look at the directory `projects/realworld-backend`, you will see a standard `deps.edn` file.
 The magic here is the project's `deps.edn` file which refers to the sources, resources and tests of actual components and bases.
-A project only has it's `deps.edn` file to define project specific configuration and external dependencies.
+A project only has its `deps.edn` file to define project specific configuration and external dependencies.
 All the code and resources in a project come from the components and the base, which creates the project.

 ## Backend